LiorZ/hdac8_thesis/thesis.rst

 	The Fierke group has tested the ability of HDAC8 to deacetylate 361 6-mer peptides with the sequence GXK(Ac)ZGC (where X,Z are all the amino acids except Cysteine), under two different conditions: for zinc and iron bound HDAC8 (unpublished results; see Table 5 in the supplementary material).
 For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.

+	In this study , we focus only on Zn bound HDAC8, as a first step in deciphering the entire co-factor dependent specifity profile of the enzyme.
 We divided this dataset into a training and a test set, by sorting the peptides according to their experimental activity with Zn - bound HDAC8, and assigning all even-numbered rows to be the test set, and all odd-numbered rows to be the training set.
 This division assured an even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

 Calibration of the protocol